IBM/lmctl/docs/client/index.md

-# TNCO Python Client
+# CP4NA Python Client

-You may have used LMCTL from the command line but it may also be used in Python based scripts/applications as a client module for TNCO.
+You may have used LMCTL from the command line but it may also be used in Python based scripts/applications as a client module for CP4NA.

 ## Quick Import